 If the annual VAT-taxable turnover of a UK-based business (eg via a subsidiary) exceeds £85,000 per year, you are required to register with HMRC and charge your UK customers VAT on all sales.
-The tax should then be paid to the UK tax authorities (Her Majesty's Revenue & Customs or HMRC) on a a non-established business, eq one importing and selling goods to UK customers, the threshold is zero; therefore, there may be a mandatory requirement to register for UK VAT before the first sales takes place.
+The tax should then be paid to the UK tax authorities (Her Majesty's Revenue & Customs or HMRC) on a periodic basis, usually each quarter.
+For a non-established business, eg one importing and selling goods to UK customers, the threshold is zero; therefore, there may be a mandatory requirement to register for UK VAT before the first sales takes place.
 If a UK business receives certain services from non-UK suppliers that cumulatively exceed the VAT registration threshold, this may also create a requirement to register for UK VAT.